shatha12/Linear-Regression/README.md

 - Matplotlib, seaborn :visualize data and models

 ## MVP Goal :
-The aimed output of the prediction modelwould have a throughout report with expected or predicted affordable laptob prices for the students , this would be achived using linear regression model then selection and evalution the best model using ttesting methods on web scrapped data from noon  KSA.
+The aimed output of the prediction model would have a throughout report with expected or predicted affordable laptob prices for the students , this would be achived using linear regression model then selection and evalution the best model using testing methods on web scrapped data from noon  KSA.